Report Summary Opportunity Tracker for upcoming projects involving EPC Players, End Users, and Strategic Reserves

 In addition to single user license

-USD 60 Billion of investment is anticipated by 2024 in creating gas infrastructure in India including gas pipelines, LNG terminals and city gas distribution (CGD) networks
+USD 60 Billion of investment is anticipated by 2024 in creating Natural gas pipelines in India including pipe infra, LNG terminals and city gas distribution (CGD) networks

 “One Nation One Gas Grid” is the main agenda as the Government plans to double the natural gas pipeline to 34,500 kms by 2025